Timeline of what happens to your body when you give up vaping

 She added: "So it will take around a month to break the habit."

-However, with the right strategy and with the health benefits in mind, there's no reason why you can't quit vaping in 2023 and beyond.
+However, with the right strategy and with the health benefits in mind, there's no reason why you can't quit vaping for good, one less puff at a time.